 The Park contains a wide diversity of habitats that include salt water estuary and deltine islands, salt marshes, freshwater riverine environment, billabong, and modified forest and woodlands on floodplain.
 The estuarine vegetation fringing the river is considered to be the best in the entire Swan-Canning River system.
 These habitats are highly valued as a refuge for a diversity of birds and other wildlife.
 Fringing woodlands of eucalyptus, sheoak and paperbark trees, extensive sedgelands and views of open water contribute to the high visual quality of the Park.

 The park contains sites of historical importance.
 Woodloes Homestead, designed and built in 1874 by the architect Francis Bird, is one of the few remaining 19th century houses in the area.
-The homestead was restored by the City of Canning in the early 1970’s and is open to the public at designated times.
+The homestead was restored by the City of Canning in the early 1970s and is open to the public at designated times.
 Mason’s Landing was the site of the State’s first powered saw mill in the 1865.
 The mill loaded jarrah from the Darling Scarp and locally cut sheoak, banksia and paperbark on barges at Mason’s Landing and transported it down the Canning River to Perth and Fremantle.
 Kent Street Weir was built in 1927 to prevent movement of salt water up the Canning River.
 It has considerable heritage value as it has a long history of construction and is associated with past land practices.
+The Australian Sikh Heritage Trail in Adenia Park recognises the remarkable contributions of Sikhs to Western Australia and provides an opportunity for visitors to gain invaluable information about the history and heritage of Australian Sikhs and the Whadjuk Noongar people.
+The trail also contains information on the natural landscape of the area.

 Canning River Regional Park is an easy 20 minute drive from the CBD.
 It is accessible by all vehicles on sealed roads.